 Impact of Divorce on Children of Divorce by Age Group

-Children go through predictable responses to their parent’s divorce, according to research.
+Children of divorce go through predictable responses, according to the research.
 Knowing these differences can help you to anticipate the impact of your marital decisions on your children.

 Family therapists tell us that this is often a strategy that little children employ to attract their parents to come together around the set of symptoms that the child is presenting.

 They often feel betrayed and let down by their divorcing parents.
-They feel that they can’t trust their parents to put their needs ahead of their own and a sense of growing mistrust enters the relationship.
+They think that they can’t trust their parents to put their needs ahead of their own, and a sense of growing mistrust enters the relationship.

-These are the children who come to believe that their best way of coping is to focus on taking care of themselves because that’s what the parents are modeling.
+These are the children who believe that the best way of coping is to focus on taking care of themselves because that’s what the parents are modeling.